Could I Be Autistic? What It Means, What It Doesn’t, and Why It’s Okay to Ask

 - 3 min read

-If you’ve ever wondered, “Could I be autistic?”—you’re not alone.
-And asking that question isn’t something to be afraid of.
-In fact, it can be a brave, powerful step toward understanding yourself in a new way.
+If you've ever wondered, "Could I be autistic?" — you're not alone.
+And asking that question isn't something to be afraid of.
+In fact, it can be one of the bravest steps you take toward understanding yourself.

 A Quick Look at Autism (and Why You’re Hearing About It More Now)

-Autism, or autism spectrum condition (ASC), is a neurodevelopmental difference that affects things like communication, sensory processing, and how someone relates to the world.
-Some people notice it early in childhood, and others don’t discover it until adulthood—often because they’ve been masking for years.
+Autism is a neurodevelopmental difference that shapes communication, sensory processing, and how a person relates to the world.
+Some people notice it early in childhood.
+Others don't recognize it until adulthood — often because they've spent years masking without realizing they were doing it.

-You might be seeing more people talk openly about being autistic, and that’s not because there’s suddenly “more” autism.
-It’s because we’re finally getting better at recognizing it—especially in adults, people assigned female at birth, and folks in LGBTQ+ communities who’ve historically been overlooked or misdiagnosed.
+You might be seeing more people talk openly about being autistic these days.
+That's not because there's suddenly moreautism.
+It's because we're finally getting better at recognizing it — especially in adults, in people assigned female at birth, and in LGBTQ+ folks who have historically been overlooked or misdiagnosed.

 Autism, ADHD, and Sexuality: There’s More Overlap Than You Might Think

 Autism often overlaps with ADHD.
-In fact, research shows that up to 50–70% of autistic individuals also have ADHD.
-That might look like struggling to stay focused, being deeply immersed in interests, or having sensory sensitivities that make the world feel like too much—or not enough.
+Research suggests that 50–70% of autistic individuals also have ADHD (Hours et al., 2022).
+That can look like struggling to stay focused, getting deeply immersed in specific interests, or having sensory sensitivities that make the world feel like too much — or not enough.

 It also intersects with sexuality and gender identity in meaningful ways.
-A 2020 study published in Nature Communications found that autistic individuals are more likely to identify as LGBTQ+ compared to non-autistic people.
-This isn’t a coincidence—it’s about how autistic folks often have a deeply honest sense of identity that doesn’t rely on social rules.
-That same authenticity can make exploring gender and sexuality more fluid and nuanced.
+A 2021 study from the University of Cambridge's Autism Research Centre found that autistic individuals are significantly more likely to identify as LGBTQ+ than non-autistic individuals (Weir et al., 2021).
+That isn't a coincidence.
+Autistic people often hold a deeply honest sense of who they are — one that doesn't bend to fit social rules.
+That same authenticity can make exploring gender and sexuality feel more fluid and more real.

 Myths That Need to Go

 Myth: Autism always looks like the stereotypes on TV.
-Nope.
-Many autistic people are deeply empathetic, emotionally intelligent, and socially connected—they just experience and express it differently.
+No. Many autistic people are deeply empathetic, emotionally aware, and socially connected.
+They just experience and express it in their own way.

-Myth: You have to “look autistic” or “act autistic” to be autistic.
-There is no one way to be autistic.
-Every brain is different.
+Myth: You have to "look autistic" or "act autistic" to be autistic.
+There's no one way.
+Every autistic brain is its own.

 What If I Think I Might Be Autistic?

-First of all, take a breath.
-There’s nothing wrong with you.
-You don’t need to panic, fix yourself, or change who you are.
-You may just need more information—and maybe even some support in understanding your nervous system, your needs, and your strengths.
+There's nothing wrong with you.
+You don't need to panic, fix yourself, or change who you are.
+You may just need more information — and maybe some support in understanding your nervous system, your needs, and your strengths.

 You Are Not Broken.
 You Are Wired Differently—and That Might Be Your Superpower.

-Learning how to live in alignment with your neurotype isn’t about “overcoming” autism.
-It’s about discovering the life that fits you best.
+Learning to live in alignment with your neurotype isn't about "overcoming" autism.
+It's about finding the life that actually fits you.

 Ready to take the next step?
 Visit www.curiousmindcounseling.com or email me at info@curiousmindcounseling.com to schedule a free consultation.